 The FBAR stands for foreign bank account report.
 The form that the foreign bank accounts are reported on is called the FinCEN 114 (formerly TDF 90-22.1).
 Note that this is only an informational filing and there will not be any tax due with the filing.

 Who must file?

 Any U.S. citizen, residency cardholder, or U.S. tax resident must file if their total foreign account balances are over $10,000 USD at any time during the year.
-A U.S. tax resident is defined as someone who is was physically present in the U.S. over 183 days during the calendar year.
+In general, a U.S. Tax resident is defined as someone who is physically present in the U.S. for 183 days or more during the calendar year.

 How to file?

 Your foreign bank account report must be electronically filed with the FinCEN department.

 When to file?